vaibhavverulkar08/vaibhavverulkar08/README.md

 👋 Hello there!
-I'm @vaibhavverulkar08, a passionate Manual & Automation Tester 🕵️‍♂️ with a strong love for all things testing and quality assurance.
+I'm Vaibhav, a passionate Manual & Automation Tester 🕵️‍♂️ with a strong love for all things testing and quality assurance.

 🚀 My areas of expertise include: